CSCfi/allas-cli-utils/help/a-publish.md

  -b, --bucket       Use the defined bucket in stead of the default bucket name -o, --os_file      Define alternative name for the object that will be created
  -i, --index        (static/dynamic).
-By defaul a-publis creates a static index file that
+By default a-publish creates a static index
-                    includes the objects that are in the target bucket when the command is executed.
+                    file that includes the objects that are in the target bucket when the command is executed.
                     With setting --index dynamic the command adds a javascript based index file to the bucket.
 With this option the index.html page lists the objects that are available in the bucket in the time when this page is accessed.
 This dynamic indexing tool can list only up to 1000 files.
  --input-list       List of files to be uploaded.